ucsd-ml-arts/ml-art-final2-iamflying/README.md

-# Final Project
+# Final Project: “A Picture of Him” - Video Style Transfer and Chatbot Audio Generation

 Zijian Ding, zding@ucsd.edu
 Yidi Zhu, yizhu@ucsd.edu
 Jishi Lyu, jlyu@ucsd.edu
 Changhao Shi, cshi@ucsd.edu

-## Abstract Proposal
+## Abstract

+“I don't even have a picture of him.
+He exists now only in my memory."
+The moving lines of Rose in Titanic have touched thousands of people deeply.
+In this project, we hope to eliminate the regret of Rose by applying style transfer to generate the scene of Jack and Rose “I’m flying”.
+To make the scene more interesting, we also use chatbot audio generation to produce new lines of the scene.

-Our final project is to "make up" a classic movie scene Titanic - "I'm Flying" with style transfer and generative audio.
-It can be seen as a revisit of both Project 3 - Generative Audio and Project 4 - Generative Visual.
+It can also be seen as a revisit of both Project 3 - Generative Audio and Project 4 - Generative Visual.
 The style transfer and generative audio will be conducted by GAN and DeepVoice3 model respectively.
-We hope to provide a new look of the movie scene: we will test different style type and audio model and select the best one.
-We will play this scene next Wednesday in the final project presentations.

 ## Project Report
 It is uploaded in this repo.